MiR-stack/interactive-comments-section/README-template.md

 Users should be able to:

-- Distinguish between "unread" and "read" notifications
-- Select "Mark all as read" to toggle the visual state of the unread notifications and set the number of unread messages to zero
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
+- Create, Read, Update, and Delete comments and replies
+- Upvote and downvote comments
+- **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
+- **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.

 ### Screenshot